"Super Mario World" - A Very COVETED Game By The 90s Children

 Old and new enemies return.
 For some reason, Koopa Troopas now have hands and feet.
 However, the Green Koopa Troopas still remain as stupid as ever.
 The Red Koopa Troopas still kept turning around like zombies.
 Newer dinosaur-based enemies can be found here and there like the Rex and the Dino Rhino.
 A new variety of Goomba arrived which couldn't be defeated by a normal jump and can be picked up and thrown.
 The Magikoopas can be a pain in the ass because of how often they teleport in and out.
 Then there's the Super Koopa which some of them carry the cape feather.
 I think the new and old enemies did manage to blend in well one way or another.

-King Bowser and his seven children return cause trouble again.
+King Bowser and his seven children return to cause trouble again.
 This time, they have caught at least one Yoshi in each palace.
 Yoshi requests that you save all his friends from each and every one of them.
 The bosses are now given a more creative battle than they were in Super Mario Bros.
-3. Back then, three stomps or a number of fireballs was all that was needed.
+3. Back then, three stomps or several fireballs were all that was needed.
 Now, you had to figure out how to defeat some of them or some of them even had a whack-a-mole type battle.
 This time, King Bowser even uses a clown balloon and it took six hits from his Mecha-Koopas towards his head to win the battle.
-These battles are significantly tougher than that Super Mario Bros.
+These battles are significantly tougher than what Super Mario Bros.
 3 had to offer.
-This time, their castles can be harder to navigate and requires utmost attention.
+This time, their castles can be harder to navigate and require utmost attention.

 There were also bonus places.
 For example, the fortresses introduced a boss called Reznor.
 Reznor was four fire-breathing Triceratops that you had to jump under to defeat them while the floor was banishing.
 There were also some Ghost Houses that were optional and led to secrets.
 For example, the Donut Plains has a secret ghost house with a secret boss called the Big Boo.
 You had to use some of the power blocks to defeat it.
 In fact, it also led to the Star Road which I could also talk about.